BruceWind/AI-CustomerService/README.md

  Click to expend: If you suffer an error: `Failed to build faiss-cpu` from this step:
 </summary>
    The error is related to building the faiss-cpu package, which requires SWIG.
 Here's a quick guide to resolve this issue:
-1. Install SWIG & tesseract:
+1. Install SWIG:

-   - For macOS, use Homebrew: `brew install swig tesseract`
+   - For macOS, use Homebrew: `brew install swig`
-   - For ubuntu: `sudo apt-get update && sudo apt-get install  tesseract-ocr build-essential swig libopenblas-dev`
+   - For ubuntu: `sudo apt-get update && sudo apt-get install build-essential swig libopenblas-dev`

  2. or, SWIG does not work
    - you can try using Anaconda/Miniconda.
 However, I dont want to put much tutorial here.